GSA-TTS/10x-website/pages/homepage.md

   cards:
   - subtitle: "Benefits Eligibility & Delivery"
     title: "BEARS, the benefit eligibility estimator"
     text: Information on government benefits and services is typical ly agency-centered, rather than human-centered.
-This investment demonstrates how to build a benefit eligibility estimator that’s easy to understand when facing life’s toughest challenges.
     button_text: "See BEARS in action"
     button_link: "/projects/benefits-eligibility-resource/"
   - subtitle: "Optimizing Digital Experiences"
     title: "The U.S. Web Design System"
     text: In 2015, the team that later became 10x partnered with 18F and the U.S. Digital Service to release the alpha version of the U.S. Federal Web Design Standards.
-Following additional investment, the standards became a modular suite of components for all federal websites and were renamed the U.S. Web Design System.
+    button_text: "Check out the USWDS"
+    button_link: "/link/to/page"
+  - subtitle: "Grant-Funded Results"
+    title: "Finding Grant-Funded Results and Products"
+    text: Government grants empower individuals, non-profit organizations, universities, and more with funding to undertake cutting edge research, serve their communities, and promote the economy.
+    button_text: "Check out the USWDS"
+    button_link: "/link/to/page"
+  - subtitle: "Paperwork Reduction Act"
+    title: "A Guide to the Paperwork Reduction Act"
+    text: The intent of the Paperwork Reduction Act (PRA) of 1980 is to reduce the burden of paperwork placed on the public by government agencies who are seeking information.
     button_text: "Check out the USWDS"
     button_link: "/link/to/page"